 But here are the top things to do on each island.

 Koh Samui’s top activities

-Koh Samui is around 141 square miles (228 square km), so it’s not difficult to cover the entire island.
+Koh Samui is an island and is around 141 square miles (228 square km), so it’s not difficult to cover the entire island.

 If you rent a bike, you’ll get around even faster.
 But, because it’s so small, you can quickly get to any landmarks or activities you want.

 - Ride a boat through Ang Thong National Marine Park